SURFnet/sp-dashboard/README.md

 ### Running the tests

-`ant test` will run the full suite of tests and static analysis.
+`composer check` will run the full suite of tests and static analysis.

 Cypress tests only run locally for now.
 Use `npm run cy:open` to run them.
 Please ensure the accessibility tests succeed when making changes in the frontend.